hucancode/vulkan-c3/README.md

 ```

 # Running
-`make shader` to compile GLSL shader to SPIRV if you haven't done so.
+`c3c build shader --trust=full` to compile GLSL shader to SPIRV if you haven't done so.
 Simply run `c3c run` to run the program.